 - Set up and manage spending alerts in Online Banking

-- Report any suspicious activity to us or your other financial institution(s) and gov
+- Report any suspicious activity to us or your other financial institution(s)

 - Monitor your personal information and credit report at annualcreditreport.com